claythess/Manfred/README.md

 ```
 python3 manfred -r -c {color}
 ```
-where color is "default", "night", "wine", "eggshell", "oceanic".
+where color is "default", "night", "wine", "eggshell", "oceanic", "forest", or "america".
 If no value is supplied, -c will use the "default" color theme

+Do feel free to add your own themes in the Manfred/Executor.py file

 ## Stat creation
 ```